Dragons of Spring Dawning: Rescue Mission

 The companions depart for Neraka and meet up with Fizban and the golden dragon Pyrite (who "polymorphs" into a statue so that he can be carried for the trip).
-During the trip Flint dies due to a heart attack.
+During the trip Flint dies of a heart attack.
 Fizban then departs.
 Berem finally decides to tell the companions his full story.

 He explains that he and his sister named Jasla discovered a jeweled column, half-buried in the ground, one day several years after the Cataclysm.
 This was in fact the foundation stone of the Kingpriest's temple and it had landed there after being hurled through various planes of existence.
 Berem was overcome with greed and proceeded to pry one of the emeralds loose but Jasla sensed the sacred aura of the place.
 They struggled and Jasla died when she fell against the column.
 The Queen of Darkness herself then manifested and seared the emerald into Berem's chest as a reward for freeing her, revealing that this column is like a doorway to the Abyss.
 Jasla's pure spirit, however, remains with the column and blocks the Dark Majesty's escape, telling Berem to run as a new Temple of Takhisis is built around the site.
 Since that day, Takhisis's true goal has been to use the Everman to break his sister's enchantment upon the column and fully return to the world.